Interim and Spring Semester

 The mask needs to (as much as possible) tightly enclose the area around the nose and mouth, from the bridge of the nose down to the chin, and extend onto the cheeks beyond the corners of the mouth so that there are no gaps when talking or moving one’s head.
-Single-use disposable face masks are acceptable, but please ensure that they fit properly.
 Consult the CDC masking guide for more information on how to wear a mask and what types of masks are best to use.

 Where can I find information about the college’s vaccination rate or COVID-19 cases on campus?

 The COVID-19 Campus Data dashboard is updated daily to provide current information about cases on campus and our vaccination rates.

 I may have been exposed to a confirmed case of COVID-19.
 What should I do?